Patagonia

 #nbbc Stories

-Patagonia is an outdoor apparel and equipment brand that, beyond parkas and duffels, are perhaps best known for their corporate values.
-When it comes to serving customers, one of their top values is that they are “Not Bound by Convention” (#nbbc), meaning that their reps are encouraged to bend or even break the rules in order to ensure a great customer experience.
-We brought some notable examples of this principle to life in order to lift up the kind of service Patagonia expects from their people.
+Patagonia is an outdoor apparel and equipment brand that, beyond parkas and duffels, is perhaps best known for their corporate values.
+When it comes to serving customers, one of their top principles is that they are “Not Bound by Convention” (#nbbc), meaning that their reps are encouraged to bend or even break the rules in order to ensure a great customer experience.
+This kind of service produces some notable stories, as told by Patagonia employees and brought to life through animation.

 Winston and the Fishy Sizing